-You could be surprised at how easy it is to be unaware of your water heater’s age, or how hard it can be to notice a problem before it causes a mess.
+You could be surprised at how easy it is to forget about your water heater’s age, or how hard it can be to notice a problem before it creates a big leak.

-There are a couple pointers that you can use to keep track of the status of your water heater.
-You’ll want to be on the lookout for them to keep your equipment in the finest condition.
+There are a couple pointers that you can leverage to monitor the status of your water heater.
+You’ll want to be watching for them to keep your equipment in the finest state.

 Here are five potential signs it might be time to replace your water heater in Knoxville.